 Curated video website products have actually been around for years.
 The new twist Vsource brings is finding the expired domain and buying it so the traffic hits your website.

-This has all been done before.
+It’s smart but it has been done before.
 Expired domains, capitalizing on dead links, scraping the best of the web to try and boost your own results.

-I need to start by saying the system itself is not a scam product.
-It will scrape niche related videos, show expired domains and it will put together a nice looking website.
+I need to start by saying the program itself is not a scam.
+It will scrape niche-related videos, show expired domains and it will put together a nice looking website.

 - Builds nice looking video-based websites.